 Unexplained bone fractures

-Many patients will not experience any symptoms, except for a painless mass.
-Some bone tumours may weaken the structure of the bone, causing pathologic fractures.
+Many patients will not experience any symptoms giving rise to difficulty in prognosis, except for a painless mass which can often be a sure shot sign.
+Some bone tumours may weaken the structure of the bone causing pathologic fractures.

 Although bone cancer does not have a clearly defined cause, researchers have identified several factors that increase the likelihood of developing these tumours.